mcdonc/substanced-presentation/presentation.rst

 :raw-html:`<i class="icon-save icon-4x pull-left" style="color:red"> </i>`

-Dump your site's content to the filesystem in a mostly human-readable format.
+Dump and load your site's content to/from the filesystem in a mostly human-readable format.
-Reload a dump into the system.

 ----